jorisroovers/gitlint/docs/configuration/gitlint_file.md

 # verbosity should be a value between 1 and 3
 verbosity = 2

-# Enable debug mode (prints more output).
-Disabled by default.
-debug=true

-# By default gitlint will ignore certain commits
+# By default gitlint will ignore certain commits (21)
 ignore-merge-commits=true
 ignore-revert-commits=true
 ignore-fixup-commits=true